Cop without a clue: ‘Vertigo’ takes filmmaking, and cynicism, to historic heights

 Novak, now 91, is the only cast member still alive.

-What triggers the massively successful conclusion of “Vertigo” is Scottie’s haunting nightmare — most haunting in the “Exorcist”-like images of Carlotta standing among him and Gavin Elster — in which colors and even cartoonish shapes flash around Scottie’s head.
-This type of motif is seen in Godard’s works of the ’60s.
+What triggers the massively successful conclusion of “Vertigo” is Scottie’s haunting nightmare — most haunting in the “Exorcist”-like images of Carlotta standing among him and Gavin Elster — in which colors and even cartoonish shapes flash around Scottie’s head, similar to some of Godard’s work in the ’60s.

 Wilmington indicates that early skeptics’ chief complaint was that Hitchcock was “giving away his movie’s ‘surprise ending’ half an hour early.”
 Critics may not have pounded the table for the film, but neither did Hollywood.
 “Vertigo” received Oscar nominations only for art direction-set decoration and sound and did not win either.
 It’s true that the audience may care less about who Scottie’s dating than how he was set up.
 But even though the surprise does not conclude the film, it is just as haunting and disturbing as the opening police chase.
 And there’s more to come.
 Ebert singles out the ghostly reemergence of Madeleine late in the film as “the greatest single shot in all of Hitchcock.”